 - Find your WA legislator by name or zip code

 Note: policies of individual cemeteries vary greatly.
-Even in those states where pets may be buried in family plots, a particular cemetery may prohibit it.
-However, others would gladly accommodate such a request, as seen among many green cemeteries.
+Even in states that allow a pet’s remains to be buried in a family cemetery plot, particular cemeteries may prohibit it.
+Meanwhile, others, as most green cemeteries, would gladly accommodate such a request if their state law permitted such a practice.

 Virginia General Assembly HB 588, introduced in 2014.
 Read our blog.

 Washington State Legislature SB 5063, introduced in 2009, voted down. http://apps.leg.wa.gov/billinfo/summary.aspx?year=2009&bill=5063